-- NEVER use accessories or attachments which are not recommended by the manufacturer for this equipment.
+- NEVER disconnect any "emergency or safety devices."
+These devices are intended for operator safety.
+Disconnection of these devices can cause severe injury, bodily harm or even death!
+Disconnection of any of these devices will void all warranties. - NEVER use accessories or attachments that are not recommended by Multiquip for this equipment.
 Damage to the equipment and/or injury to user may result. - Manufacturer does not assume responsibility for any accident due to equipment modifications.
 Unauthorized equipment modification will void all warranties.
 Any modification which could lead to a change in the original characteristics of the machine should be made only by the manufacturer who shall confirm that the machine is in conformity with appropriate safety regulations.